alampros/markium/README.md

 Like I said, I'm a web developer (+designer) - this is my first dive into ObjC and the water is cold.
 I am 100% certain there are better ways to get the results (probably better results, too); I'm just not good enough.
 Please – by all means – fork me and right all the evils I have committed!

-##On the Shoulders of Abnormally Tall Projects
+##Borrowed Projects

-I just put together these awesomely cool pieces:
+Awesomely cool projects borrowed from:

 * [Adium][]
 * [redcarpet][]: Github-flavored markdown
 * [pygments][]: Syntax highlighting
-* [Gaia][]: MessageView Style for Adium
+* [Mnmlsm][]: Florian Pichler's beautiful MessageView Style
 * [HTMLParser][]: Ben Reeves' ObjC library

 #Installation